maxames/ashby-auto-advance/docs/ARCHITECTURE.md

 Files:
 - `webhooks.py` - Ashby webhook endpoint with signature verification
-- `slack_interactions.py` - Slack interactive component handlers (modals, actions)
+- `slack_interactions.py` - Slack interaction handlers (rejection button clicks only)
-- `admin.py` - Admin endpoints for manual sync triggers and stats
+- `admin.py` - Admin endpoints for manual sync triggers, stats, and advancement testing

 What it does NOT do:
 - Business logic